robertobatts/aws-certification-notes/notes/11-s3-intro.md

 	- IAM policies - which API calls should be allowed for a specific user from IAM console
 - **Resource based**
 	- Bucket Policies - bucket wide rules from the S3 console - allows cross account
-	- Object Access Control List (ACL) - finer grain
+	- Object Access Control List (ACL) - finer grain, objects does not inherit the ACL of the bucket
 	- Bucket Access Control List (ACL) - less common

 ### Bucket Policies